-As the C-TPAT Portal 2.0 project transitions into Phase II, the security profile will be rebuilt into a comprehensive criteria-by-criteria format, complete with the ability to add evidence of implementation at each criteria statement for review.
-Help text will be available to clarify the criteria statements.
-The reformatted security profile will ease the Annual Review process by allowing C-TPAT Partners to change existing answers to criteria statements, as opposed to the old appending style, as it will create new copies of the security profile per criteria upon approval by the SCSS.
-Transition to the updated Security Profile format will require ALL C-TPAT Partners to complete a new security profile at the next annual review subsequent to Phase II deployment.
-C-TPAT will display the old version to all Partners in the C-TPAT Partner Document Library for reference as a .PDF document to facilitate completion of the reformatted version.
+As the C-TPAT Portal 2.0 project transitions into Phase II, the security profile has been rebuilt into a comprehensive criteria-by-criteria format, complete with the ability to add evidence of implementation at each criteria statement for review.
+Help text is available to clarify the criteria statements.
+The reformatted security profile eases the Annual Review process by allowing C-TPAT Partners to change existing answers to criteria statements, as opposed to the old appending style, as it creates new copies of the security profile per criteria upon approval by the SCSS.
+Transition to the updated Security Profile format requires ALL C-TPAT Partners to complete a new security profile at the next annual review subsequent to Phase II deployment.
+C-TPAT displays the old version to all Partners in the C-TPAT Partner Document Library for reference as a .PDF document to facilitate completion of the reformatted version.

 What to do if you can't access your account:

 If you are unable to access your account, please double check that your user name is correct.
 The user name should be the same as the email address you entered into the Portal as your contact information.
 If you need to reset your password, see below.

 If you are still unable to access your account, it may be locked.
 This can happen for a number of reasons, including if you have entered an incorrect password too many times, or if your account has been suspended due to a change in your company’s C‐TPAT status.

 If your account seems locked, please contact your Supply Chain Security Specialist or the C‐TPAT Duty Officer of the day at firstname.lastname@example.org or (202) 344‐1180 for assistance.